studlinnth6233/11-futures-cli/README.md

 ## Retrieve the meals of a day

-The second (and last) step is to complete the method `printMeals()`.
+The second (and last) step is to complete the MenuStrategy `SHOW_MEALS`.
-This method should retrieve the meals of specific day served at a specified canteen.
+This strategy should retrieve the meals of specific day served at a specified canteen.

 The following flow chart shows how to proceed: